 Three U.S. highways cross Union County including U.S. 167, a major artery of traffic from south Arkansas to Little Rock, and U.S. 82 which spans the entire state through the southern-most counties.
 Union County will one day be part of the Interstate 69 corridor.

 The South Arkansas Regional Airport at Goodwin Field provides general aviation services to Union County.
-The airport is also served by SeaPort Airlines as an Essential Air Service.
+The airport is also served by Southern Airways Express as an Essential Air Service.
 The runway measures 6,601 feet.

 South Arkansas Community College, known locally as SouthArk, is a public, comprehensive community college with an open-door policy, providing educational programs, workforce development, civic and cultural enrichment, and support services to students and residents in its service area.